spinnaker/spinnaker.github.io/guides/tutorials/codelabs/hello-deployment/index.md

 Spinnaker.
 It assumes you already have Spinnaker up and running on AWS or GCE.
 A guide for installation can be found [here](/setup/install/).

-Below is a diagram of the workflow we will setup.
+Below is a diagram of the workflow we will set up.

 ![](flow.png)

-## Setup Jenkins
+## Set up Jenkins

 Jenkins is a powerful continuous integration server that allows us to do several important things: